SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Simulation Results

-\textbf{Evaluation on Interpretability.} We analyze the interpretability of RSA2C-KME/CME using beeswarm and heatmap visualizations in Figure~\ref{fig:visuable}.
-Since RSA2C-KME does not account for state correlations, its decisions are often dominated by single feature dimension, whereas RSA2C-CME explicitly models correlations, leading to more balanced allocation across features.
+\paragraph{Evaluation on Interpretability.} We analyze the interpretability of RSA2C-KME/CME using beeswarm and heatmap visualizations in Figure~\ref{fig:visuable}.
+The attribution patterns are consistent with the underlying physical dynamics of the Pendulum task, indicating that RSA2C captures meaningful feature contributions rather than arbitrary correlations.
+Since RSA2C-KME does not explicitly account for state correlations, its decisions are often dominated by a single feature dimension, whereas RSA2C-CME models joint feature dependencies and therefore produces more balanced attributions across state dimensions.
 In the early training stage, the importance ranking under RSA2C-KME is $\cos(\theta) > \dot{\theta} > \sin(\theta)$.
-Here, $\cos(\theta)$ and $\dot{\theta}$ jointly determine whether the pendulum can be swung upward, while $\sin(\theta)$ primarily determines the swing direction.
-Once effective swinging begins, maintaining a consistent direction becomes critical, and the weight of $\sin(\theta)$ rises.
-Upon convergence, the ranking shifts to $\cos(\theta) > \sin(\theta) > \dot{\theta}$, reflecting the greater importance of angle control over torque.
-By contrast, RSA2C-CME emphasizes $\sin(\theta)$ in the early stage due to its use of joint distributions, which helps the policy quickly identify the correct upward-swing direction.
-As training progresses, the weights become more evenly distributed across the three dimensions, with $\sin(\theta)$ and $\cos(\theta)$ jointly dominant and $\dot{\theta}$ playing a supportive role.
-This balanced allocation of importance enables RSA2C-CME to be smoother and more stable.
+Here, $\cos(\theta)$ and $\dot{\theta}$ jointly determine whether the pendulum can accumulate sufficient momentum to swing upward, while $\sin(\theta)$ primarily determines the swing direction.
+Once effective swinging begins, maintaining directional consistency becomes increasingly important, leading to a higher attribution weight for $\sin(\theta)$.
+Upon convergence, the ranking shifts to $\cos(\theta) > \sin(\theta) > \dot{\theta}$, reflecting that angle stabilization becomes dominant while angular velocity plays a secondary role.
+By contrast, RSA2C-CME emphasizes $\sin(\theta)$ at the early stage due to its conditional-distribution modeling, enabling the policy to identify the correct swing-up direction more efficiently.
+As training progresses, the attributions become more evenly distributed across the three dimensions, with $\sin(\theta)$ and $\cos(\theta)$ jointly dominant and $\dot{\theta}$ serving a supportive role.
+This smoother and more balanced attribution allocation leads to more stable policy updates and improved robustness during training.